REDLINEv.04.2026

-AI Contract Review Pricing in 2026: The Honest Numbers Across 13 Platforms
+AI Contract Review Pricing in 2026: Qualitative Bands Across 13 Platforms

 "Contact sales for a quote" is the most common answer to "how much does AI contract review cost" in 2026.
 That is not good enough for a buyer trying to build a business case.
-This page aggregates public data, reported deal sizes from legal ops community sources, vendor fact sheets, and reasonable estimates based on available evidence into the most complete honest pricing reference for the category.
+This page presents qualitative pricing bands by tier (self-serve, mid-market, enterprise, premium enterprise), drawing on public data, legal ops community reporting, vendor fact sheets, and reasonable estimates from available evidence.
+It is the most complete neutral pricing reference for the category that we are aware of.

-Caveats that apply to every number on this page: CLM software pricing is negotiated case-by-case.
+Caveats that apply to every band on this page: CLM software pricing is negotiated case-by-case.
 Actual pricing depends on seat count, contract term length, specific modules included, organisational leverage, competitive alternatives in play, and the timing of the negotiation within the vendor's quarter.
-These numbers are directional, not contractually accurate.
+These bands are directional, not contractually accurate.
 Verify directly with each vendor.
-Use these numbers to calibrate your budget line, not to anchor your negotiation.
+Use them to calibrate your budget line, not to anchor your negotiation.
+Indicative bands as of April 2026; vendor pricing changes.

 The Four Pricing Tiers